Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability

-\smallsec{Part 2: Choose the ideal tradeoff between simplicity and correctness} Next we ask participants to reason about two properties of concept-based explanations: \textit{simplicity}, i.e., the number of concepts used in a given set of explanations, and \textit{correctness}, i.e., the percentage of model predictions correctly explained by explanations, which is the percentage of times the model output class has the highest explanation score.
-See Fig.~\ref{fig:ui} \emph{(right)} for the study UI.
+\smallsec{Part 2: Choose the ideal tradeoff between simplicity and correctness} Next, we ask participants to reason about two properties of concept-based explanations: \textit{simplicity}, i.e., the number of concepts used in a given set of explanations, and \textit{correctness}, i.e., the percentage of model predictions correctly explained by explanations, which is the percentage of times the model output class has the highest explanation score.
+See~\cref{fig:ui} \emph{(right)} for the study UI.
 We convey the notion of a simplicity-correctness tradeoff through bar plots that show the correctness of explanations of varying simplicity/complexity (4, 8, 16, 32, 64 concepts).
-We then ask participants to choose the explanation they prefer the most and provide a short written justification for their choice.
+We then ask participants to choose the explanation they prefer the most and provide a short justification for their choice.

-\smallsec{Full study design and experimental details} In summary, our study consists of the following steps: For each participant, we introduce the study, receive informed consent for participation in the study, and collect information about their demographic (optional) and machine learning experience.
-Next we introduce concept-based explanations in simple terms, and show a preview of the concept recognition and model output prediction task in Part 1.
+\smallsec{Full study design and experimental details} In summary, our study consists of the following steps.
+For each participant, we introduce the study, receive informed consent for participation in the study, and collect information about their demographic (optional) and machine learning experience.
+We then introduce concept-based explanations in simple terms, and show a preview of the concept recognition and model output prediction task in Part 1.
 The participant then completes the task for 10 images.
-Finally, the participant indicates their preference for the explanation complexity, given simplicity and correctness information.
-There are no foreseeable risks in participation in the study, and our study design was approved by our institution's Institutional Review Board.
+In Part 2, the participant indicates their preference for explanation complexity, given simplicity and correctness information.
+There are no foreseeable risks in participation in the study, and our study design was approved by our institution's IRB.

 Using this study design, we investigate explanations that take the form of a linear combination of concepts (e.g., Baseline, IBD~\cite{zhou2018ibd}, Concept Bottleneck~\cite{koh2020conceptbottleneck}).
-Explanations are generated using the \textbf{Baseline} method, which is a logistic regression model trained to predict the model's output using concepts (see Sec.~\ref{sec:dataset} for more details).
-However, since we are evaluating the type of explanation (linear combination of concepts) rather than the explanations themselves, we note that the choice of the method does not impact the task.
+Explanations are generated using the \textit{Baseline} method, which is a logistic regression model trained to predict the model's output using concepts (see Sec.~\ref{sec:dataset} for details).
+Note that we are evaluating the form of explanation (linear combination of concepts) rather than a specific explanation method.
+The choice of the method does not impact the task.